 Seneca Village was a predominately African-American community that existed prior to Central Park.
 Beginning in 1825, African-Americans living downtown started to buy property in the West 80s.
 Researchers believe this new community provided refuge from the crowded conditions and racial discrimination that were prevalent in downtown New York at the time.
-By 1855, Seneca Village consisted of approximately 225 residents, the largest number of African-American property owners in mid-19th-century New York City, who lived alongside a small number of Irish and German immigrants.
+By 1855, Seneca Village consisted of approximately 225 residents, including African-Americans, Irish immigrants, and a small number of German immigrants.
+Many of the African-Americans owned their homes, making the community the largest concentration of African-American property owners in the City.

-Explore the history of this area like never before with Discover Seneca Village, a temporary outdoor exhibit of interpretive signage that gives visitors a glimpse into pre-Park history, and highlights decades of research about this extraordinary community.
+Explore the history of this area like never before with Discover Seneca Village, an outdoor exhibit of interpretive signage that gives visitors a glimpse into pre-Park history, and highlights decades of research about this extraordinary community.

 - Visit the former locations of homes, churches, and gardens

 - Learn more about the residents of Seneca Village